seanrussell/profile-modifier-plugin/README.md

 OPTIONS
   -n, --name=objectname                 (required) the name of the object you want to add.

   -p, --profile=profilename             the name of the profile you want to add the object to.
 This can be a comma separated list of profile names.
 Note: if a profile name has a space in the name, the name should be enclosed in quotes.
-If this flag is not specified, the assumption is that the object will be added to all profiles in either the default location or the location provided by in the --filepath option.
+If this flag is not specified, the assumption is that the object will be added to all profiles in the path locations specified in your sfdx-project.json file.

   -m, --permissions                     the permissions to assign the object: 'c' for creatable, 'r' for readable, 'e' for editable, 'd' for deletable, 'm' for allow modify all, and 'v' for allow view all.